OSGeo/PROJ/docs/source/apps/cs2cs.rst

     Where *string* is an arbitrary string to be output if an error is detected during data transformations.
 The default value is a three character string: ``*\t*``.
-    Note that if the -b, -i or -o options are employed, an error is returned as HUGE_VAL value for both return values.

 .. option:: -E